bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 }
 ```

 Generator objects implement both the iterable and iterator interfaces; in other words, generator objects are *iterable iterators.* This means you can both use generator objects in `for…of` loops, and also call the iterator methods directly.
-We’ll do the latter, because this approach allows us to suspend the generator’s execution more easily.
+We’ll do the latter, because this approach is more flexible.

 With that cleared up, here is the code which implements generator components.